Samantha Steckloff: Early life and education

-Steckloff was born around 1984 in Farmington Hills, Michigan to mother Vicki Barnett.
-Steckloff graduated from Farmington Public Schools.
+Steckloff was born in 1984 to mother Vicki Barnett and attorney Irwin Steckloff, and raised in Farmington Hills, Michigan with her brother Jordan.
+In 2002 she graduated from her home city's Harrison High School.
 As a teenager, Steckloff got involved with community activism through the Farmington Hills After School program and as a charter member of the Mayor's Youth Council.
 In 2006, Steckloff earned a bachelor's degree in foreign policy from Purdue University.
 During her time at Purdue University, Steckloff became the Indiana Association of Cities and Towns' youngest youth coordinator.

 Career

 Steckloff was first elected to the Farmington Hills City Council in 2013.
 During her time on the council, she successfully advocated for the creation of a city community health commission, the first of its kind in Michigan.
 On November 3, 2020, Steckloff was elected to the Michigan House of Representatives, where she has represented the 37th district since January 1, 2021.
 She resigned from the city council to serve in the state legislature.

 In the Michigan House, Steckloff serves on the Appropriations Committee and is Vice-Chair of the Transportation Subcommittee.
 She also is a member of the Joint Capital Outlay and Licensing & Regulatory Affairs/Insurance & Financial Services Subcommittee of the Appropriations Committee.

+Following redistricting, she ran in the 19th district in 2022, winning reelection.
+She was reelected in 2024.